 The success of a gully restoration is dependent on good site preparation.
+Weed control is essential for a successful restoration, as gully weeds will overwhelm young native plants.
+Remove weeds and deal with their seedling re-growth before doing planting as it is difficult to control weeds which are mixed up with your new plants.
 Your plants will grow faster if there is no competition from weeds for light, soil nutrients and water, and where there is suitable drainage.
+Weed control is also essential for natural regeneration (emergence of seedlings) of native plants.